David Grann

-David Elliot Grann (born March 10, 1967) is an American journalist, a staff writer for The New Yorker, and author.
+David Elliot Grann (born March 10, 1968) is an American journalist, a staff writer for The New Yorker, and author.

 His first book, The Lost City of Z: A Tale of Deadly Obsession in the Amazon, was published by Doubleday in February 2009.
 After its first week of publication, it debuted on The New York Times bestseller list at No. 4 and later reached No. 1.
 Grann's articles have been collected in several anthologies, including What We Saw: The Events of September 11, 2001, The Best American Crime Writing of 2004 and 2005, and The Best American Sports Writing of 2003 and 2006.
 He has written for The New York Times Magazine, The Atlantic, The Washington Post, The Wall Street Journal, and The Weekly Standard.

 According to a profile in Slate, Grann has a reputation as a "workhorse reporter", which has made him a popular journalist who "inspires a devotion in readers that can border on the obsessive."

 Early life

-Grann was born on March 10, 1967, to Phyllis E. Grann and Victor Grann.
-His mother is the former CEO of Putnam Penguin and the first woman CEO of a major publishing firm.
-His father was an oncologist and Director of the Bennett Cancer Center in Stamford, Connecticut.
+Grann was born on March 10, 1968, to publishing executive Phyllis E. Grann and oncologist Victor Grann.
 Grann has two siblings, Edward and Alison.